Smoke Bomb Safety Guide: How to Use Them Safely

 5. Adults Only Handle Lit Smoke Bombs

-Children should never hold a lit smoke bomb.
+You must be 18 or older to buy smoke bombs, and only adults should handle a lit one.
 If kids are participating in a reveal or photo session, an adult ignites the smoke bomb, an adult holds it for the duration, and children stay at a clear viewing distance.

 Understanding Your Smoke Bomb